GopiSunware/clinical-analyzer-streamlit/README.md

 streamlit run app.py
 ```

+### Claude Sub-agent Mode (No External API Keys)

+If you prefer to route questions through the locally authenticated Claude CLI instead of OpenAI/Gemini:

+1. Install and authenticate the CLI once: `claude login`
+2. Set `AI_PROVIDER=claude_subagent` in your environment (see `env_example.txt`)
+3. Optional: override `CLAUDE_SUBAGENT_MODEL` if you need a different Claude sub-agent
+4. Launch the app normally; responses will be generated via Claude sub-agents and persisted under `subagent_sessions/`

 ## 📁 Data Organization

 The system is **completely flexible** with folder structure!
 Simply place your files anywhere within the `dataset` folder: